mikimer/LoRa/README.md

 * Unplug and replug the USB dev board from your laptop to be safe (keep the mDot attached to the dev board).
 * Open a terminal window (we use [iTerm2](https://www.iterm2.com/)).
 *  `cd /dev` to navigate to the folder with the dev board.
 *  `ls` to list all of the contents of the folder.
 Look for a something that looks like *`tty.usbmodem1234`*.
-If you have more than one of these, you'll need to guess-and-check to determine which one is the dev board.
+If you have more than one of these, you'll need to trial-and-error to determine which one is the dev board.
 *  _`screen tty.usbmodem1234 9600`_ to begin communicating with your board with the `screen` command.
 Again, you'll need to customize `tty.usbmodem1234` to have the numbers of your particular board.
 The `9600` indicates that you're using a 9600 baud rate.
 *  A new screen will open, indicating that you're communicating with the board.
 Now type `"AT"` to confirm that the board uses AT commands.
 *  The board should respond with `OK`.
-If it does, you're all set -- just eject the board and continue with the project.
+If it does, then firmware should be loaded correctly and you're all set -- just eject the board and continue with the project.
 If the board doesn't reply with `OK` then you'll need to retry installing the mDot firware.

 _(We haven't done this on a Windows PC.
 If Windows is different, please let us know how you loaded the mDot firmware and we'll update the instructions here.)_